Leonor2004/FSI_24-25/CTFs/CTF5.md

 We start exploring the program source code and answering this questions:

-- **Question1**: Is there any file that is opened and readed by the program?
+- **Question1**: Is there any file that is opened and read by the program?

 - **Answer**: Yes, there is a file that is opened by the program named `rules.txt`.